 Dr. Denning held a fellowship at the University of British Columbia in Vancouver, Canada before coming to KU, and his work has been supported by grants from the American Council of Learned Societies, American Philosophical Society, German Academic Exchange Service (DAAD), International Olympic Committee, and Wolfsonian-FIU, as well as the Hall Center for the Humanities and the College of Liberal Arts and Sciences Research Excellence Initiative at the University of Kansas.

-Dr. Denning encourages potential graduate applicants interested in working on twentieth-century western Europe and/or any of his thematic areas of expertise to contact him about graduate study at KU.
+Dr. Denning encourages potential graduate applicants interested in working on twentieth-century western Europe, empire, mobility, and/or technology to contact him about graduate study at KU.

 Twentieth-century Europe, particularly Germany, France, and Italy; mobility, environment, technology, leisure, consumerism, empire

 Selected Publications —

 Automotive Empire: How Cars and Roads Fueled European Colonialism in Africa(Ithaca: Cornell University Press, forthcoming 2024).

 Editor, with Heidi J.S.
 Tworek, The Interwar World (London: Routledge, 2024).